shabin5785/LearnAngularJS/Doc_5.md

  - async validator is similar to above, difference is that it returns a promise or observable.
 Inside promise we return a similar object as above.
 Also async is added as third argument of the control field.

+ - each form and infact each form control filed has two subscribers we can use, One value change subscriber and one status change subsciber.